 Student Activities, Organizations, and Programs

 Frank Phillips College provides a variety of activities, organizations, and programs to foster the social, cultural, physical, and intellectual growth of students.
 All students are encouraged to participate.
-Campus organizations sponsor various events such as dances, bowling, skating, and even X-box tournaments.
+Unless otherwise noted, the organizations meet at the Borger campus.

 Phi Theta Kappa Fraternity